EVENTTY/EVENTTY.github.io/_pages/contact.md

       url: "#form" # Link to a form section instead of mailto link
 ---

-## Enquiring and booking is as simple as contacting us:
+## Enquiring and booking is simple:

 <br>